 - You need the voices of your team at the table.
 Congregational work, especially right now, is systemic, interconnected.
 Involve lead staff in programmatic and other decision-making - or at least give them the option.
 Each staff member will offer unique perspectives, concerns, and ideas.
 Consider:

 - Staff need to think – together: What is truly necessary?
 What do your members most need from you?
-What are the most important things to do with your precious and finite time and energy?

 - Nearly every action you take (and don't take) has implications for children, youth, and families.